Table of Contents

 Texture2D _OutlineJFAUVJumpTextureMask_Outside ✔️

-There is no real one-size-fits-all-type-of-games full-screen outline edge detection shader method so it is important to choose the right Composite shader that uses the right edge detection methods for your project's needs.
+There is no real one-size-fits-all-types-of-games full-screen edge detection outline shader method so it is important to choose the right 🖼️Composite shader that uses the right edge detection methods for your project's needs.

-There are a whole bunch of different types of outlines to choose from and they all have their pro's and cons but they can loosely be grouped together based on their ability to draw thin or thick outlines and wether or not they can draw the lines on the actual outside of the geometry/masks or on the inside only.
+There are a whole bunch of different types of outlines to choose from and they all have their pro's and cons but they can loosely be grouped together based on their ability to draw thin or thick outlines, the abiliy to draw the lines on the outside of the geometry or on the inside, if they are depth tested/hidden behind other objects or always visible/see-trough, if they have per-object intersections between other objects or if they have per-object colors.

 Choosing Outlines based on desired thickness